OussamaElkihel/Project-StepperMotor/README.md

 This Repository contains source code of the GUI as well as the logic to control the motor.

 The GUI was implemented using the TouchGFX framework which includes TouchGFX Designer and TouchGFX engine.
-The GUI is displayed on a 2.4" QVGA TFT LCD.
+The GUI is displayed on a 2.4" QVGA TFT LCD touchscreen.

 The GUI is comprised of multiple screens, each of which serve a specific purpose.
 The following are examples of screens that have been implemented: